MDNS: Masked Diffusion Neural Sampler via Stochastic Optimal Control: Introduction

-\textbf{Contributions.} Our contributions can be summarized in the following points. \textbf{(1)} We introduce \textbf{Masked Diffusion Neural Sampler} (MDNS), a novel framework for training discrete neural samplers leveraging optimal control of CTMC and masked discrete diffusion models. \textbf{(2)} To cope with the optimization challenges caused by the discontinuity of CTMC trajectories, we introduce several learning objectives that are free of differentiability requirements. \textbf{(3)} To achieve scalable training in high dimensions, we propose a novel training loss named \textbf{Weighted Denoising Cross-entropy} \cref{eq:obj_wdce} that directly implements score learning on the target distribution using importance sampling. \textbf{(4)} We conduct comprehensive experiments and ablation studies on Ising and Potts models to validate the efficacy of our method.
-MDNS can accurately sample from target distributions even when the state space has a cardinality of $10^{122}$, which substantially surpasses other learning-based methods.
+\textbf{Contributions.} Our contributions can be summarized in the following points. \begin{enumerate}[leftmargin=15pt] \item We introduce \textbf{Masked Diffusion Neural Sampler} (MDNS), a novel framework for training discrete neural samplers that leverages optimal control of CTMCs and masked discrete diffusion models. \item To cope with the optimization challenges caused by the discontinuity of CTMC trajectories, we introduce several learning objectives that are free of differentiability requirements. \item To achieve scalable training in high dimensions, we propose a novel training loss named \textbf{Weighted Denoising Cross-entropy} \cref{eq:obj_wdce} that directly implements score learning on the target distribution using importance sampling. \item We conduct comprehensive experiments and ablation studies on Ising and Potts models to validate the efficacy of our method.
+MDNS can accurately sample from target distributions even when the state space has cardinality $10^{122}$, substantially surpassing other learning-based methods. \end{enumerate}

 \textbf{Related works.} We refer readers to \cref{app:rel_work} for a detailed discussion of related works.